csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/implementation details.md

 - Since builds are isolated from each other, the player won't choose their own household.
 Instead choose a random one and use `GameState.Initialize` with it
     - **In the final product**, this phase should use existing `GameState` values instead of re-initializing
     - Initialize with a lot more money than normal
-- I'd expect this phase to use a lot more Components than Backend stuff
+- I'd expect this phase to use a lot more custom Components than Backend stuff
 - This should be implemented in two Unity scenes: one for the shop GUI, another for the plot management GUI